AI Pulse

 February 2025

-We are preparing to launch similar exercises with representative samples of the Palestinian public, with the first study anticipated in June.
-These efforts will lay the groundwork for our broader aspiration: to facilitate cross-border dialogues to surface shared hopes, concerns, and pathways toward a durable peace.
+We are continually launching new exercises with representative samples of the Israeli and Palestinian public.
+These efforts will lay the groundwork for our broader aspiration: to facilitate cross-border dialogues that surface shared hopes, concerns, and pathways toward a durable peace.
+In parallel, we are also exploring the expansion of these studies to additional publics—such as the American public—to deepen global understanding and enhance the impact of local peacebuilding efforts.

 Alliance for Middle East Peace